erni27/imcache/README.md

 `imcache` is a generic in-memory cache Go library.

-It supports expiration, sliding expiration, max entries limit, eviction callbacks and sharding.
+It supports absolute expiration, sliding expiration, max entries limit, eviction callbacks and sharding.
 It's safe for concurrent use by multiple goroutines.

 ```Go
 import "github.com/erni27/imcache"